brickbots/PiFinder/docs/source/dev_guide.rst

 The way to get this functionality, is to enter PiFinder in the 'test' or 'debug' mode.

 First method: Press (short press) **"ENT-A"** again and again to cycle through the screens until you get to the **Console screen**.
-There press the **"0"** key (the disply shows the message "Debug: true").
+There press the **"0"** key (the display shows the message "Debug: true").
 This will supply a fake GPS lock, time and cause the PiFinder to just solve an image from disk.
 But it will respond to IMU movement and allow use of things like Push-To and all the other functions that require a solve/lock.
 You can leave the "demo-mode" by just again cycle to the Console screen and press "0" again (the display shows the message "Debug: false").

 Second method: run PiFinder with the :ref:`dev_guide:Debugging from the command line` functionality.

 .. note::

   If you stop the movement in demo-mode, the picture alway switches back to the "standard demo picture".
-Do not expect to move through the sky, like you normally would do an get a solve to the new loaction.
+Do not expect to move through the sky, like you normally would do an get a solve to the new location.
 You will always be caught back to the same position in the sky.

 .. image:: images/user_guide/DEMO_MODE_001_docs.png